JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ## Basic Plotting: Line Plots

-After you have installed Plots.jl, the first step is to initialize the package.
+After you have installed Plots.jl via `Pkg.add("Plots")`, the first step is to initialize the package.
 Depending on your computer, this will take a few seconds:

 ```@example tutorial